Stickney, Illinois

 Stickney is a village in Cook County, Illinois, United States.
 Per the 2020 census, the population was 7,110.
 The village is named for Alpheus Beede Stickney, a railroad executive who played a central role in establishing the Clearing Industrial District.
 It was well known in the 1920s and early 1930s as the home for several bordellos linked to mobster Al Capone's empire.

+History

+Before modern settlement, the area now known as Stickney was once covered by Mud Lake, a marshy area that only began to recede after the construction of the Illinois and Michigan Canal.
+After this, the land where Stickney is became drier, and early residents, such as Dutch and German farmers moved there.

+On December 13th, 1913, The Village of Stickney was officially incorporated.
+It was named after native of Maine, Alpheaus Beede Stickney, who was the president of the Chicago Great Western Railway.
+Starting in the 1920s, neighboring communities such as Berwyn, and Cicero started to expand, as well as Stickney.
+Around that time, criminals including Al Capone moved in, establishing speakeasies and brothels.

+Following the conclusion of World War II, Home construction in Stickney peaked because of a great quantity of vacant land and the village allowing people with government-issued bonds to build on the land with unpaid taxes.
+In 1949, the Commonwealth Edison (ComEd) began construction on a coal-powered generator which served the communities of both Stickney, and neighboring Forest Park.
+Stickney is also known for having the world's largest sewage treatment plant, operated by the Metropolitan Water Reclamation District of Greater Chicago.

 Geography

 Stickney is located at (41.816982, -87.786755).

 According to the 2010 census, Stickney has a total area of 1.966 sqmi, of which 1.93 sqmi (or 98.17%) is land and 0.036 sqmi (or 1.83%) is water.